 Ranger is an open-source Linux file manager.
 The manager is potent and flexible.
 It is a console-based program.
 Ranger can run on older hardware as it has been low usage of resources.
 The program is written in python.

 - Multi-Column Display: Shows files from the terminal directly.

 - Auto File Detection: Detects types of files and related running programs automatically.

 - Multi-Pane View: The current directory of all the tabs are displayed.

 [maxbutton id=”1″ url=”https://github.com/ranger/ranger” nofollow=”true” ]

 Did you Find the Best Linux File Manager

-We have already mentioned that the above discussed Linux file managers or Ubuntu file managers are not the only best collections.
+We have already mentioned that the above-discussed Linux file managers or Ubuntu file managers are not the only best collections.
 However, we do believe that these will be enough to fulfill your demands.
 Most of these have common features with some special features.
-We recommend you to use Krusader, Dolphin, Midnight Commander.
+We recommend you to use Krusader, Dolphin, and Midnight Commander.
 If you have some other suggestions, please let us know by commenting below.